huycao2001/CN-Video-streaming-application/README.md

 ## How to run
 1. First make sure all the files are in the same folder.
-2. Initiate the server by type the command:
+2. Open your terminal and initiate the server by typing the command:
  ```
  python Server.py server_port
  ```